Cowbuddy/GitGuide/README.md

-This is a MarkDown file or a md file for short (also the extension) In GitHub or any Git, always provide a file called README.md
+This is a MarkDown file or a md file for short (also the extension) In GitHub or any Git, always provide a file called README.md to make links use brackets to identfy what you want it to say and next to it parenthesis for the link [BobTheBuilder](google.com)

 ## Git Commands and Terms